 Some people prefer to take the lead in more assertive ways, speaking directly and frankly while focusing on the strategic objectives of their teams.
 Others prefer to respond to input from others, sharing their own ideas as a way to build upon others’.
 An individual’s tendency towards assertiveness of responsiveness shows itself in their communication style, conflict-management style, the job roles they are drawn to and the way they perceive themselves and their contributions in the workplace.

 Some people need to express themselves outwardly in social settings, while others prefer to maintain composure and control.
 The Expressive and Amiable styles display emotions openly and respond best to those who do the same.
 Their tendency to emote helps them to build relationships in all directions at work, but it can have mixed effects on team cohesiveness.
 The Driving and Analytical Style, on the other hand, tend to view displays of emotion as only being relevant in certain settings, not including the workplace.

-SOCIAL STYLE Tip of the Day: Leaving a Voicemail for the Analytical Style Person
+SOCIAL STYLE Tip of the Day: What Occupations Appeal to the Expressive Style Person